-Make sure that you are using the right variation for your products’ context and users’ needs.
-Don’t mix behavior, styles, or variations together in a single navigation menu:
+Make sure to use the right option for the context and user needs.
+Don’t mix behavior, styles, or variations together in a single navigation menu.
+Follow these guidelines:

-The multi-level side navigation should only go 3 levels deep.
-More than 3 levels will make the indentation indiscernible, which can become a major usability issue in your product.
+The multi-level side navigation goes to three levels deep.
+Adding more than three levels will make the indentation indiscernible, which becomes a major usability issue.

 If top-level navigation items have a location associated with them, send the user to that location and open the sub-level navigation items.
 If a top-level navigation item does not have any associated location, only open the sub-level navigation items.